Amazon tries delivering parcels using six-wheeled robot couriers

-Poised as a ground-level alternative to Amazon's flying delivery drones, the Scout is effectively an autonomous courier that will navigate the streets instead of the skies.
+Developed as a ground-level alternative to Amazon's flying delivery drones, the Scout is effectively an autonomous courier that will navigate the streets rather than the skies.

 As with drones, there'll be a practical limit to the bots' carrying capacity – good luck getting it to deliver any furniture – but for small packages or food deliveries, there's certainly an argument for their use.

-Amazon has now begun limited trials of the Scout in Snolhomish County, Washington, with Amazon employees supervising the bots to handle any unexpected roadblocks – or, let's be honest, vandals.
+Amazon has begun limited trials of the Scout in Snolhomish County, Washington State, with Amazon employees supervising the bots to handle any unexpected roadblocks – or, let's be honest, vandals.
 You can see the Scout in action in the idyllic promo video below.

 I wanna be like you